Dipesh001m/Monitoring-App/README.md

-# **# CPU and Memory Monitoring App Using Pthon, Docker, ECR, and EKS Deployment!**
+# **# "Real-Time System Monitoring Application using Flask, Boto3, Docker, ECR, and EKS Deployment"!**
 ## **Description**
-This project aims to create a CPU and Memory Monitoring Application in Python, which collects real-time system performance metrics and displays them in an easy-to-read format.
-The app is built using Python and is containerized with Docker for easy deployment.
-After containerization, the app is pushed to Amazon Elastic Container Registry (ECR), and then deployed on Amazon Elastic Kubernetes Service (EKS) using the Python boto3 SDK.
+Developed a Python Flask application that monitors system CPU and memory usage in real-time, providing insights into system performance.

 ## **Prerequisites** !